 Unfortunately, high society folk never took to Dexter, regarding him as an uneducated man who married into his money.
 His wife, Elizabeth Frothingham, was independently wealthy and did not care for the lavish stables and gaudy statues that littered their property—including a statue of Dexter himself.
 Dexter went so far as to bestow upon himself the title of Lord, demanding his servants address him as such.

 When the disapproval of his countrymen proved too much, Dexter decided to fake his own death so he could ascertain how the public really felt about him.
 He entrusted a few men to organize a grand funeral and let his family in on the ruse.
 While his children put on an appropriate display of grief, Dexter, who watched from a lavish tomb built in the basement of his home, determined his wife was smiling too much and not properly crying.
 He quickly marched to the kitchen, berated her, caned her, and then walked amongst the mourners as if nothing odd were happening.
 Unfortunately for Dexter, he never really received the respect he felt he deserved, and he died (for real, this time) six years later.

 The Tomsk branch of the Orthodox church does not oppose the idea of testing Kuzmich’s DNA, so perhaps one day we will know once and for all whether the tsar and the monk were the same man.
 Interestingly enough, Alexander’s wife, who died the year after he allegedly did, is also rumored to have faked her death.
-Similarities between her handwriting and that of a nun support the theory that she too took on a holy order as Silent Vera.
+Similarities between her handwriting and that of a nun support the theory that she too took on a holy order and became a nun known as Silent Vera.